Previous: Sustainability

 A highly regarded master craftsman who is equally adept at making knifes and shears, Hirakawa is the 5th generation master of Sasuke Blacksmith, a traditional forge with roots tracing back to the 16th century when Hirakawa’s ancestors were forging matchlock arquebuses for samurais during the Age of Warring States.
 Watching Hirakawa at work was an eye-opening and inspirational experience for us.
 We think you will agree.

-YAMASHITA TOMOSHISA
+YAMASHITA TOMOHISA

 Granted, it’s not often you spend a few hundred dollars on a melon, but if you ever had to do so, there is a good chance that your flawlessly spherical and evenly webbed fruit is cultivated in one of Yamashita’s greenhouses.
 In his quest to produce the perfect musk melon, Yamashita has been experimenting with different cultivation techniques since the age of 20.
 His dedication humbles us, and we are certainly not the only ones.